ukparliament/ontologies/meta/weeknotes/2022/12/index.md

 # 2022 - Week 12

 ## A single subject view of The Library.
-Or toward an information architecture for the House of Commons Library
+Or toward an information architecture

 Librarians [Anya](https://twitter.com/bitten_), [Silver](https://twitter.com/silveroliver), Ned and [Phil](https://twitter.com/philbgorman) continue to prod away at providing House of Commons Library researchers, front of house librarians, Members and their staff with a single-subject view of Library inputs, processes and outputs.
 The better to gather all relevant material pertinent to an enquiry in one place.
 The current state of things is, erm, well, somewhat messy.
 Let's just leave it at somewhat messy.